AustinEast/ghost/src/boost/README.md

 ## Classes

 ### Game
 The main entry point for a boostlib-powered game.
-Simply pass in a GameState and your configurations and you're ready to go!
+Simply pass in a `State` and it's configurations and its ready to go!

+### State
+Use these to construct the different States of a `Game`.
+For example, a different `State` can be made for the Main Menu, the Game Loop, and the Game Over Screen.

 ### GameState
-Use these to construct the different states of your game.
-For example, a different State can be made for the Main Menu, the Game Loop, and then the Game Over Screen.
+A `State` of the `Game` preconfigured with it's own Entity-Component-System (ECS) Engine and some default Systems to handle Rendering and Physics.

 ### GM
 The Game Manager.
-Use this to access useful methods and properties like resetting the game, changing the state, and setting the target FPS.
+Use this to access useful methods and properties like resetting the `Game`, changing the `State`, and setting the target FPS.

 ## Directories